hyphacoop/RooLLM/README.md

 ```bash
 npm run start
 ```

+This will start the project and open a new browser window with the RooLLM client.
+If your browser doesn't open automatically, you can access the web interface at http://localhost:8080/ once it is running.

 ### Folder and File Structure

 Here's an overview of the main folders and files in the project:

 - **`frontend/`**: Contains the web interface for interacting with RooLLM.
 This folder includes all the client-side code for the user-facing application.

-- **`backend/`**: Exposes the RooLLM API to the frontend.
+- **`api/`**: Exposes the RooLLM API to the frontend.
 This folder contains server-side code that handles requests and communicates with the core logic.

-- **`tools/`**: Includes tool calls
+- **`tools/`**: Includes all the tool calls that RooLLM can use.

 - **`roollm.py`**: The core logic of the project.
 This file handles LLM instantiation and the main functionality of RooLLM.

-This will start the project and open a new browser window with the RooLLM client.
-If your browser doesn't open automatically, you can access the web interface at http://localhost:8080/ once it is running.
+- **`repl.py`**: A CLI interface for interacting with RooLLM.

 ### Run the project locally